chartjs/Chart.js/docs/01-Scales.md

 		//Number - The backdrop padding to the side of the label in pixels
 		backdropPaddingX: 2,

-		//Number - Limit the maximum number of ticks
+		//Number - Limit the maximum number of ticks and gridlines
 		maxTicksLimit: 11,
 	},